 - Upwork is a platform that connects clients with freelancers for specific jobs.
 If you aren’t sure where to connect with clients, it’s a powerful way to reach a wide client base quickly.

-- ProBlogger is an online resource for bloggers that includes job boards to help you find part-time freelance writing jobs or even full-time jobs writing.
+- Fiverrr is an online marketplace for gig workers that includes a platform to help you find part-time freelance writing jobs or even full-time jobs writing.

 - Contently is another great resource for freelancers.
 It has tips for successfully marketing yourself as a freelancer, industry news, and job listings.